Kitware/vtk-examples/src/Instructions/ForDevelopers.md

 Keep the same directory structure as that in Cxx.

-- Follow steps 1-3 above.
+- Follow first three steps above.
 - Manually create a test image if your example does any rendering.
 The image should be called Test**MyNewExample**.png.

   The following snippets can be used to write the image out: